 - 5-digit odometer rollover (excess of mechanical limits).

-How to Fix an Odometer Discrepancy on the Vehicle Title
+How to Fix Not Actual Mileage on the Title

 If there is an incorrect odometer discrepancy warning that has been recorded on your vehicle’s title, you’ll need to fix it through your state DMV.